Nathan Deal: Safe Carry Protection Act

 In 2014, Deal signed House Bill (H.B.)
 60, the Safe Carry Protection Act, referred to by critics as the "Guns Everywhere" Law.
 Deal stated that gun rights through the United States Constitution's Second Amendment are important to people in Georgia.
-The Safe Carry Protection Act took effect on July 1, 2014, and permits licensed gun owners to carry guns into many public and private places, including churches, school property, bars, nightclubs, libraries, and some government buildings in Georgia.
+The Safe Carry Protection Act took effect on July 1, 2014, and permits licensed gun owners to carry guns into many public and private places, including places of worship, school property, bars, nightclubs, libraries, and some government buildings in Georgia.
 The law was supported by the Georgia Baptist Convention which included 3,600 Baptist churches in Georgia in favor of increased church autonomy, but was not supported by Catholic or Episcopalian church leaders due to their belief that it is against Jesus' teachings.
 By 2016, The Atlanta Journal-Constitution found that while 57% of Georgians believed that owning a gun protects people, 59% disapproved of the law itself.